Where is the best place to stay in San Diego?

-Gaslamp Quarter, the best area to stay in San Diego
+Gaslamp Quarter, the best area to stay in San Diego for tourists and without a car

 The Gaslamp quarter is the main downtown area of San Diego.
 This area offers the city’s best nightlife, views and food.
 Full of clubs, bars, and lounges, this area has a young and upscale feel.
 Live music and comedy shows are also abundant in this area, making it a great place for nighttime entertainment.
 Restaurants, coffee shops, and breweries also fill this area, making it perfect for grabbing a bite to eat.